Cleveland Clinic logo

 Advertisement

 Macrophages are special immune cells that “swallow” things that don’t belong in your body and destroy them.
 If they aren’t able to destroy something, it might trigger more and more immune cells to come to the area.
-They eventually form a tight cluster of cells.
+They eventually form a cluster of cells.

 Granulomas also sometimes form when your immune system overreacts and causes inflammation, even when there’s nothing to fight off.
-This can happen in some autoimmune disorders.

 Diagnosis and Tests